Pearl Street Arts Fest 2023

 Is there Overnight Security?

-Yes, we have hired additional private security personnel – they work on 14th Street on Friday from 8 pm – 7 am and on both 14th Street and the Pearl Street Mall on Saturday night from 7 pm until 7 am on Sunday morning.
+Yes, we have hired additional private security personnel – they work on Friday night from 8 pm until 7 am on Saturday morning and on Saturday night from 7 pm until 7 am on Sunday morning.
 Please keep in mind that they have a number of tents with four sides to watch.
 Please secure your merchandise properly or (preferably) remove it altogether overnight.

 What do I need to do to secure my booth at night?